MikeyOnyedika/learning-react/notes.md

 ### useState hook
 This hook is used to manage a value that will be displayed in a React Component but which we also need to be able to update/change e.g the text in a header element inside a component.
-`useState()` takes a default value and returns an array of two elements.
+It triggers re-rendering so that the new value can appear on the DOM `useState()` takes a default value and returns an array of two elements.
 The first element is the `value` and the second element is a `function` that will be used to update that value.
 The data type of the value can be any valid javascript type; string, number, boolean, object, array
 A basic example
 ```js